chhoumann/quickadd/docs/Examples/Template_AutomaticBookNotesFromReadwise.md

 Notably, the book's name would be the one selected.
 I have chosen to write prepend a ``{ `` before it, as I use this to denote literature notes in my vault.

 The remaining settings are up to you.
+Activating this choice will open a menu which allows you to choose a book, and the book notes will be used appended to the template.
+You can customize the template as much as you like, but make sure to keep the ``{{MACRO:Readwise::instaFetchBook}}``, as that is what gets the highlights (and where they'll be inserted).

 #### Script